danipoma/OL-Connect-utility-scripts/README.md

 OL Connect / Planetpress JS engine doesn't have modern features built in (const, classes etc.), that is why script might seem archaic.

+# Tips & Tricks

+If you want to have bigger block of code in location mode, you can have that.

 # Scripts for OL Connect / Planetpress

 ## deduplication.js